 2018 is the 50th anniversary of the Wild and Scenic Rivers Act – what better way to celebrate than a rafting trip on one of the original rivers named in this act?
 The peaceful Rogue River flows from the Oregon Cascade Mountains to the Pacific Ocean and your river rafting trip follows the river through the Rogue River Wilderness section.
 This trip is especially unique as you get to experience a wilderness river, its solitude and remoteness, yet enjoy comfortable lodge accommodations in the evening.
 Never rafted?
 No problem!
 Professional rafting guides will show you all the tips you’ll need as you float and paddle down the Class II-IV rapids of the Rogue.
 Rafting is an exciting and exhilarating experience that will leave you feeling fulfilled and triumphant – it’s an AdventureWomen favorite!

-Ginger Johnson, author, TED speaker, and renowned craft beer expert will join you on the river, bringing her knowledge, energy, and passion for “the two fundamentals in life – women and beer” to add to your rafting fun.
+Ginger Johnson, author, TED speaker, educator and coach (and renowned craft beer expert) will join you on the river, hosting you on delicious evening tastings with food pairing while infusing her energy and passion for “the two fundamentals in life – women and beer” to add to your rafting fun.

 Explore the Rogue River Ranch.
 Stretch your legs a bit and learn about the early settlers who built this ranch.
 The classic Oregon guest ranch has been restored and is open for Rogue River visitors to learn and experience what early pioneer life was like.